odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 7. Real life update
 ===================

-Since we moved the data loading in a cache, it does not ever updates.
+Since we moved the data loading in a cache, it never updates.
 But let us say that we are looking at fast moving data, so we want to periodically (for example, every 10min) reload fresh data.

-This is quite simple to implement, with a `setTimeout` or `setInterval` in the dashboard service.
+This is quite simple to implement, with a `setTimeout` or `setInterval` in the statistics service.
 However, here is the tricky part: if the dashboard is currently being displayed, it should be updated immediately.